Bruce Schroeder: Judicial career

 In 1983, incumbent Wisconsin circuit court judge John E. Malloy died in office, creating a vacancy.
 Schroeder was appointed to fill the position by Governor Tony Earl in May 1983, and was subsequently elected to a full six-year term in 1984 without opposition.
-Since then, Schroeder has been re-elected seven times without facing an opponent, most recently in 2020.
-He is Wisconsin's longest-serving state court judge.
+Since then, Schroeder has been re-elected seven times without facing an opponent; he won his last election in 2020, choosing to retire in 2023 before the end of that term.
+At the time of his retirement, he was Wisconsin's longest-serving active state court judge.

 Schroeder has been the subject of controversy during his judicial career.
 In 1987, he received attention for his order requiring HIV/AIDS testing for convicted prostitutes.
 He developed a reputation for being "no-nonsense" and tough on defendants in court and in sentencing.
 Some attorneys have described him as an "old school" judge.
 As a result, hundreds of defendants assigned to his court have requested to be transferred to another judge.

 State v.
 Jensen (2002-2008)

 Schroeder first came to national attention while presiding over the murder trial of Kenosha County resident Mark Jensen.
 In 2002, Jensen was charged with murder for the December 1998 death of his wife, Julie.
 Prosecutors alleged he poisoned her with antifreeze; Jensen's defense argued that Julie was depressed and committed suicide in an attempt to frame her husband after both had engaged in affairs.

 A key evidentiary issue in the case was that Julie had spoken to a number of neighbors and police officers, had written letters, and left voice mails stating that she believed her husband was trying to poison her.
 Schroeder initially ruled that he would admit the evidence at trial, but following the U.S. Supreme Court decision in Crawford v.
 Washington, Schroeder ruled that several of these letters, voicemails, and conversations were inadmissible because they amounted to "testimonial" evidence by a witness who could not be questioned by the defense, thus creating a violation of the defendant's sixth amendment right to question his accusers.
 The state appealed Schroeder's decision to the Wisconsin Supreme Court; Jensen also appealed the ruling, contending that none of the evidence should be admissible.
 The case was argued before the Wisconsin Supreme Court in January 2006, but their decision was not released until February 2007.
 In it, they ruled that the evidence could be admitted under the "forfeiture by wrongdoing" exception, in which a defendant may forfeit their right to question a witness against them if the defendant caused the witness to be unable to testify.
 The Court returned the case to Schroeder then to determine if Jensen could be found to be responsible for Julie's absence by a preponderance of the evidence.
 Following the Wisconsin Supreme Court ruling, Schroeder held several days of hearings in Summer 2007, after which he ruled that the exception would apply, and the letter would be included in evidence.